Retired Azure Blockchain Service Overview and How to Migrate

 Using the templates and examples, various data sources and applications are connected with the blockchain technologies.
 This includes cloud and data storage, SQL databases, and e-mail services.

 There are templates intended to help speed up the implementation of blockchain architecture.
 Some examples also provide guidance on using blockchain solutions with specific Azure cloud services.
-The dev kit also includes tools and guides for DevOps practices in blockchain environments, especially focusing on the development and management of smart contracts.
+The dev kit also includes tools and guides for DevOps practices in blockchain environments, especially focusing on smart contract development services and management of smart contracts.

 Successful Azure Blockchain use cases